Lessons learned from 17,000 user interviews

 You can check out our Product Hunt launch video to learn a bit more.

 As a previous app founder myself, I was solving a pain point I had experienced.
-When working on my previous app, Umi, we spent a lot of energy increasing conversion.
-There were many times where I just wanted to directly ask some of my app's users why they didn't want to pay.
+When working on my previous app, Umi, I spent a ton of energy increasing conversion.
+Oftentimes I just wanted to directly ask some of my app's users why they didn't want to pay.

-So an AI feedback tool seemed like an obvious solution.
+An in-app AI feedback tool seemed like a perfect solution.

 Unintuitive learnings

-Even though we failed to create a successful product, we did learn a bit about the psychology of user feedback in a B2C context.
+Even though we didn't find product-market fit, we did learn a bit about the psychology of user feedback in a B2C context.

 One trend we saw from B2C founders was that they believed that their current feedback channels were good enough.
-Many of them were already:
+Many of them were already collecting feedback via some combination of:

 After we activated a few customers and started conducting interviews of their users, we noticed an interesting pattern.
-The value of the collected feedback hit a ceiling quicker than we had hoped.
+We hit a ceiling in the value of the feedback.

 People love to share feedback with AI